smackd40/CF-ABetterBrowser/README.md

-# A Better Browser – CloudFlare App
+# Browser App

-Giving CloudFlare site owners a way to promote upgrading their old Internet Explorer browser.
+For a browser.

 ### How to add a language
 * Fork this repository